migtomace/boggle/README.md

 # Boggle Program

 This program is a basic remake of the traditional Boggle Game.
-The User Interface is created using React, while the program itself is coded in ES6.
+The User Interface is created using ReactJS, while the program itself is coded in JavaScript.

 The Data Structures used in the findWords program are Trie and Depth First Search.